zajdel/zajdel.github.io/research.markdown

 # People's Ventilator Project

-During the initial stages of the COVID-19 pandemic, there was an unmet need for easily manufactured, rapidly deployable mechanical ventilators.
+During the initial stages of the COVID-19 pandemic, there was an unmet global need for easily manufactured, rapidly deployable mechanical ventilators.
+The People's Ventilator Project was started to meet this need, bringing researchers together across Princeton University and beyond to design an open-source, replicable ventilator that could adapt to shifting global supply chains.
+I developed printed circuit boards to interface the required pressure and flow sensors and valves with a Raspberry Pi.
+I am also carrying out standard testing to certify the ventilator for emergency use.
+Contributing to this project has been a great honor, and I would like to acknowledge the fantastic team:
+Julienne
+LaChance, Daniel Cohen, Daniel Notterman, Lorenzo Seirup, Chase Marshall, Grant Wallace, Jonny Saunders,
+Manuel Schottdorf, Zhenyu Song, Al Gaillard, Sophie Dvali, and Moritz Kuett.

 <!--## Past